chec/commercejs-examples/templates/guide-template.md

 ## Options

-Add any additional customization notes if any
+Add any additional customization notes if any.